 Rince na Tiarna (Gaelic for ‘Lord of the Dance’) maintains a standard of excellence that is only possible through a deep respect for themselves and their art form.
-In April of 1999, the dance group sent a team of dancers to the World Championships in Ennis, County Clare, Ireland where Rince na Tiarna competed against schools from all over the world.
-The school was ranked 6th in the world!
-At the All-Ireland Championships in January, Rince na Tiarna placed 3rd out of over 25 teams, making them the first North Americans to rank in the top three.
-The achievements have continued as the School celebrated its First SOLO World Championship when Kevinah Dargan won the Gold in her age group in March of 2005.
+Established in 1986, the school has taught thousands of dancers, turning beginners into champions!
+RNT has won countless regional and national titles in both solo dancing and team dancing.
+In February of 1999, the dance group sent a team of dancers to the All Ireland Championships in Ennis, County Clare, Ireland where Rince na Tiarna competed against schools from all over the world.
+The school won GOLD, making them the first school from North America to win gold in team dancing at this event.
+The achievements have continued as the school celebrated its First SOLO World Championship when Kevinah Dargan won the Gold in her age group in March of 2005.
+She is the youngest North American to win the World Championships to date.
+The school has produced several World, All Ireland and National Champions.
+Catching the eye of television producers, TLC approached Mary Kay about participating in “The Big Jig” which followed her and several of her world contenders as they trained and competed at the World Championships.
 Their achievements and influence have echoed far beyond the boundaries of the local Irish community.
 Rince na Tiarna has become a leader among Irish dance schools nationwide.

-As a choreographer, she has worked in genres as varied as Buffalo’s Ensemble Theater to the set of the “Tonight Show.”
-Most recently she spent several days on location in North Carolina as a choreographer in the just released film “Traveller” starring Bill Paxton (Apollo 13), and Julianna Margulies (ER).
+As a choreographer, she has worked in genres as varied as the Irish Classical Theater, Buffalo’s Ensemble Theater to the set of the “Tonight Show.”
+Mary Kay also spent several days on location in North Carolina as a choreographer on the film “Traveller” starring Bill Paxton (Apollo 13), and Julianna Margulies (ER).